BogTheMudWing/Flight-Forge/README.md

 A guided Wings of Fire character generator.

-Flight Forge will eventually be a web program that guides you through the process of creating a Wings of Fire character.
+Flight Forge **is not currently but will eventually be** a web program that guides you through the process of creating a Wings of Fire character.

 ## Run it Locally